solomonsjoseph/solomonsjoseph/README.md

 👋 Hello!
 I'm a innovative thinker, developer and technologist with a passion for building practical, efficient, and user-focused applications with AI.
 My work bridges the gap between complex data processing and the creative potential of large language models.
 I specialize in prompt engineering, building robust AI agents, and developing data pipelines that serve as the foundation for intelligent systems.

+Currently, I am a **Research Teaching Specialist III**, where I am applying these skills to help researchers query a long-term medical study.

 Below are some of the projects I'm currently focused on.

 ---